London Guildhall Art Gallery

 The collection of the Corporation was housed in the Guildhall Gallery, beside the ancient Guildhall, since 1886.
 However, in May 1941 a severe airstrike left the Gallery unusable, and collection of art was put into storage.

-Because the immense size of the Corporation's collection prohibits the display of the all its works at one time, the gallery will include rotating exhibits of 250 pieces.
+Because the immense size of the Corporation's collection prohibits the display of the all its works at one time, the gallery rotates exhibits of 250 pieces at a time.